T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 Part 2 Web and mobile.md

 During this five-day training, participants will study the functioning of the security mechanisms implemented in recent web applications.
 The various exercises resulting from the feedback of our experts will allow them to refine their intrusion methods for the exploitation of complex vulnerabilities.
 Finally, learners will be able to understand the specificity of Java, PHP, Python and ASP.NET languages and frameworks, using dedicated modules.

 ##### Cost
-€4.500* excl VAT for 5 day training online (English) or in-person (currently only in Paris and in French)
+€4.500* excl.
+VAT for 5 day training online (English) or in-person (currently only in Paris and in French)

 \* cost is based on other 5 day trainings listed on their platform.